Engineering

 Wolfskill Agricultural Well Replacement

 The UC Davis Wolfskill Experimental Orchards is a valuable research resource utilized by the Department of Plant Sciences for plant breeding, germplasm evaluation, and horticultural and physiological studies.
-To support the research orchard, a new irrigation well is being constructed to replace an aging well and provide a reliable water supply for the site.
+To support the research orchard, a new irrigation well has been constructed to replace an aging well and provide a reliable water supply for the site.

 Campus commits $55.5 million to the next phase of Big Shift